divyang7998/SchoolSite/README.md

 A very basic website made with the help of Xampp Server in Windows, but similar can be used in Linux Operating system.

+school.sql is the original database used in the website making.
+Import it into phpMyadmin for proper functioning of the website.

+*Default Admin User name:- **Sebastian**
+Default Admin Password:- **Vettel**

+Use the phyMyAdmin or terminal sql commands to see **Student & Faculty UserId & Password**

 ## Installation

 Download [Xampp](https://www.apachefriends.org/index.html)